Firebase Alternative for AI Agents: Webhooks & Automations

 - No egress fees on compute

-- No surprise bills at scale
+- No surprise bills — your agent can iterate aggressively at the same price

 Keep Using Firebase When You Need: